kirbysayshi/kirbysayshi.github.com/_posts/2012-09-05-tablespoon-twitter-syndication-protocol.md

 I like the idea of calling it "Tablespoon", because I think it sounds cute.
 It could stand for "Twitter Syndication Protocol", except that it's not really a true protocol...

 Anyway, this is just an idea.
 Maybe I'll build an implementation, maybe not.
 Ideas?
+Does this already exist?

 [Fever]: http://feedafever.com/
 [@TrinAndTonic]: https://twitter.com/TrinAndTonic